Elevise

 In the above equation hydrated means with water and anhydrous means without water.

-The forwards reaction is endothermic and the backwards in exothermic.
+The forwards reaction is endothermic and the backwards reaction is exothermic.

-• The hydrated copper sulfate crystals (II) are blue, and if we were to heat it up, it would cause the water to leave resulting in white anhydrous copper (II) sulfate powder.
-We need to add heat to this reaction because the forward reaction is endothermic, which means that it takes in energy from the surroundings.
+- The hydrated copper sulfate crystals (II) are blue.
+If we heated them up, the water would leave resulting in white anhydrous copper (II) sulfate powder.
+We need to add heat to this reaction because the forwards reaction is endothermic, which means that it takes in energy from the surroundings.

-• If we then added a few drops of water to the white anhydrous copper (II) powder, the backwards reaction would take place and blue crystals would appear again.
-The reaction this way is exothermic.
+- If we then added a few drops of water to the white anhydrous copper (II) sulfate powder, the backwards reaction would take place and blue crystals would appear again.
+The backwards reaction is exothermic.